 Education loan repayment can be a burden if you don’t plan it in a smart and learned way.
-You may be wondering about how to repay an education loan repayment as a major liability.
+You may be wondering about how to repay an education loan repayment if its such a major liability.
 Very often, they ignore the fact that if there’s a little amount of contemplation and planning is done before selecting the loan, all these uncertainties can be put to rest easily.

-To plan the education loan repayment, you must understand the policies and several other aspects of education loan repayment.
+For the repayment of education loan, you must understand the policies and several other aspects of education loan repayment.
 Read on to get thorough know-how of protocols and tactics to plan your education loan repayment process in an effective way.

 Once students are aware of the number of EMIs they need to pay for their education loan repayment, the next question that crosses a student’s mind is if they need to repay while studying.
 To plan their loan repayment the right way, they must know the different repayment options.

 Students who take an education loan are designated to a moratorium period.
 Ideally, during this period the student does not need to make any loan repayment.
 This is the time between the end of the course and the start of a job, and RBI has asked banks to provide a moratorium period of one year after the completion of the course.
 A moratorium period acts as a financial cushion for students and gives them time to find work after completing their course.
 Your student loan repayment start date will be right after the moratorium period ends.